FromTheo/Financial_mathematics_projects_Summer_24/README.md

    - 2.3 Convexity
    - 2.4 Approximation with tolerance threshold

-## Chapter 2 : Vanilla Options for Black-Scholes Model
+## Project 2 : Vanilla Options for Black-Scholes Model

 1. **Approximation of the Cumulative Distribution Function (cdf) of a Standard Gaussian**
    - 1.1 Zelen & Severo's formula (1964)